 If you are using patch or upsert actions in your ETL program, use caution when selecting text fields as part of your key.
 The characters < > * % & : \\ will cause these actions to fail when writing to Dynamics 365.

 When deploying solutions between orgs, you can include Keys that are part of your solution.
 When you import the solution into an org you must allow time for the system job to run and create the key just as you would if you created the key manually.

 If you're familiar with Duplicate Detection in Dynamics 365, you know that it has some limitations.
 The biggest limitation is that you cannot stop a user from adding a duplicate record.
 You can warn them but all they need to do is simply click 'Save Record' to by-pass the warning.

 Alternate keys can give you more control over duplicate data, but this can go one of two ways if you are not careful when setting up your alternate keys.
 Consider setting up an alternate key for Contacts based on Phone Number.
 You would never be able to enter a 2nd contact with the same phone number.
 Unlike Duplicate Detection, if you use Keys, your users will receive a hard error and will not be able to continue to save the record.
 However, if you setup your alternate key to use First Name, Last Name, and Phone Number, it will help you maintain data integrity with fewer duplicates as your users will not be able to enter a 2nd contact record with the same name and phone number.

 If you need help understanding or setting up Alternate Keys in your Dynamics 365 system, please contact us today!

-Beringer Technology Group, a leading Microsoft Gold Certified Partner specializing in Microsoft Dynamics 365 and CRM for Distribution.
-We also provide expert Managed IT Services, Backup and Disaster Recovery, Cloud Based Computing and Unified Communication Solutions.
+Beringer Technology Group, a leading Microsoft Gold Certified Partner specializing in Microsoft Dynamics 365 and CRM for Distribution also provides expert Managed IT Services, Backup and Disaster Recovery, Cloud Based Computing, Email Security Implementation and Training, Unified Communication Solutions, and Cybersecurity Risk Assessment.